 Category 1: ‘Closed’ body language

 The liar will ‘close’ their body to you.
 They might cross their arms, or legs if they’re seated.
-They might erect a barrier between you two using some physical object such as a cup or a handbag.
+Or they might erect a barrier between you two using some physical object such as a cup or a handbag.
 They might make themselves smaller by shrugging their shoulders, becoming squirmy and pulling their body inward in an unconscious attempt to avoid being seen.

 This ‘closure’ of theirs might also manifest in their eyes.
 Their blink rate might increase or they might shut their eyes completely.
 Increased blink rate is often observed in situations where the person doesn’t like what they see or hear.
 Eyes are often completely shut when a person feels a strong emotion (such as while kissing or trying a very tasty food).